-The newest University of Hawaiʻi Economic Research Organization (UHERO) report focuses on the impact of the federal tax cuts on Hawaiʻi’s economy.
+The newest University of Hawaiʻi Economic Research Organization (UHERO) report focuses on how conditions weakened over the course of the past year, posing risks to Hawaiʻi’s long expansion.

 UHERO reports that Hawaiʻi’s economy continues to grow, but with expected slowing as the cycle matures.
 Tourism is booming, construction remains on a healthy plateau and jobs are plentiful.